Hawkinski2000/Hawkinski2000/README.md

-## I'm a recent Computer Science graduate from CSUSM.
-I'm passionate about AI and Machine Learning.
+## Recent Computer Science graduate from CSUSM.
+Experimenting with AI agents.

 <!--
 **Hawkinski2000/Hawkinski2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.